-According to the Bureau of Labor Statistics (BLS), the software developer employment rate is expected to grow by 24% through 2026.
-So, being in this field is a very smart career move that you have made.
-But you may now be wondering where to next?
+According to the Bureau of Labor Statistics (BLS), the software career rate is expected to grow by 24% through 2026.
+So, being in this field is a brilliant career move that you have made.
+But you may now be wondering where to go next?
 What is the best move for you to further your software career?
 The good news is whether you’ve been in the software field for a few years or a few decades, there is a path for you!

 Are you ready to dive in?